angiereyes99/The-Race-Around-The-World/README.md

     run: npm start

   # 3.
-    run: node app.js (Note: to know it is conencted, cosole should read "Connected on port 8080!"
+    run: node app.js (Note: to know it is conencted, console should read "Connected on port 8080!"

   # 4.
     it should be running locally on lolcalhost:8080